-On polymer notes, check for embossments crisply pressed into plastic paper as well as holographic ink on key elements of the note’s artwork—the effects of which can be witnessed when you tilt the note in the light.
+On polymer notes, check for embossments crisply pressed into the bill as well as holographic ink on key elements of the note’s artwork—the effects of these become visible when you tilt the note in the light.

 Banks employ a very special printing process when they create their bills which presses the imagery onto the note; this process gives the printing a “raised” feel that is especially noticeable on new paper.

 In any state of wear, the printing on the note, whether it’s polymer or traditional banknote paper, should be crisp, clear, and never blurred; with definitive lines and consistent coloring.